-where $F:\mathbb{R}^n\to \mathbb{R}^m$ and, each $f_{i,t}$ is $L_{f_{i,t}}$ Lipschitz continuously differentiable and $g_i$ is convex with a simple prox evaluation.
-Throughout the entire paper, our discussion on \eqref{eq:prob1} and proposed algorithm are motivated by the following: As can be surmised from the definition, there is rarely a singleton that is a Pareto optimal point.
+where $F:\mathbb{R}^N\to \mathbb{R}^M$ and, each $f_{i,t}$ is $L_{f_{i,t}}$ Lipschitz continuously differentiable and $g_i$ is convex with a simple prox evaluation.
+Throughout the paper, our discussion of \eqref{eq:prob1} and the proposed algorithm are motivated by the following: As can be surmised from the definition, there is rarely a singleton that is a Pareto optimal point.
 Usually, there is a continuum of solutions.
-As such one can consider a \emph{Pareto front} which indicates the set of Pareto optimal points.
-The front represents the objective values reached by the components of the range of $F(x)$ and it is usually a surface of $m-1$ dimensions.
-One can consider it as representing the tradeoffs associated with the optimization problem, to lower $i$'s value, i.e. $f_i(x)$, how much would you have to raise $f_j(x)$ or, if not that, $f_t(x)$ (with $i\neq j\neq k$)?
-Because of the fundamental generality of the concept of a solution to a vector optimization problem, finding a solution can be defined as (see, e.g., for a survey~\cite{marler2004survey} and for a text~\cite{jahn2009vector}):
+As such, one can consider a \emph{Pareto front} which indicates the set of Pareto optimal points.
+The front represents the objective values reached by the components of the range of $F(x)$ and it is usually a surface of dimension $m-1$.
+One can consider it as representing the tradeoffs associated with the optimization problem, to lower $i$'s value, i.e. $f_i(x)$, how much are you willing to compromise in terms of potentially raising $f_j(x)$ for the set of $j\neq i$?

-\begin{enumerate} \item Visualizing the entire Pareto front, or some portion of it \item Finding \emph{any} point on the Pareto front \item Finding some point that satisfies an additional criteria, effectively making this a bilevel optimization problem. \end{enumerate} In regards to the second option, one can notice that this can be done, in the convex case, by solving the so called ``scalarized" problem:
+Because of the generality of the concept of a solution to a vector optimization problem \cite{jahn2010vector}, there are a variety of problems associated, including visualizing the entire Pareto front, or some portion of it, finding \emph{any} point on the Pareto front, or finding some point that satisfies an additional criteria, effectively making this a bilevel optimization problem.
+In regards to the second option, one can notice that in the convex case, this can be done by solving the so-called ``scalarized" problem:

 for any valid choice of $\{\omega_i\}$.
 This reduces the problem to simple unconstrained optimization.
 This leaves the choice of said constants, however, arbitrary, and thus not all that informative.
-Although the parameters are weights balancing the relative importance of the objective functions, poor relative scaling across $f_i(x)$ can make any informed choice of $\{\omega_i\}$ insurmountable.
-For example if $f_1(x)=1000 x^2$ and $f_2(x) = 0.001 (x-2)^2$, taking $\omega_1=\omega_2=0.5$ clearly pushes the solution of the scalarized problem to be the solution of minimizing $f_1(x)$.
+Although the parameters are weights balancing the relative importance of the objective functions, poor relative scaling across $f_i(x)$ can make an informed choice of $\{\omega_i\}$ insurmountable.
+For example, if $f_1(x)=1000 x^2$ and $f_2(x) = 0.001 (x-2)^2$, taking $\omega_1=\omega_2=0.5$ clearly pushes the solution of the scalarized problem to prioritize minimizing $f_1(x)$.